Skip to content

 The Tasman Bridge is an iconic structure, and we actively manage it every day to keep it safe for users, including through regular maintenance inspections.

 We are continuing work on the strengthening of the bridge’s deck to maintain the lifespan of the bridge and to allow for the current high volume of traffic to continue for many years to come.
-The bridge’s lane use management system will also be upgraded, delivered as a separate project, to help us better control traffic during peak periods and incidents.
-Additional planning work will make recommendations on what needs to be done to manage the bridge for the rest of its life and what the future of the crossing should be.

 Timing

 This project will be built in stages.
-The pathway connections to the bridge will be improved first, to lessen the impact on pathway users when we later close one pathway at a time to install the higher safety barriers.
+The eastern shore pathway connections to the bridge will be improved first, to lessen the impact on pathway users when we later close one pathway at a time to install the higher safety barriers.

-FAQs: Tasman Bridge Pathways
+1. FAQs: Tasman Bridge Pathways Upgrade

 What are the project benefits?